stuttgart-things/docs/presentations/cicd-k8s.md

 * sometimes used separately to illustrate just how much automation is happening <!-- .element: class="fragment fade-up" -->
 --
 ## /CONTINUOUS DELIVERY
-usually means a developer’s changes to an application are automatically bug tested and uploaded to a repository (like GitHub or a container registry), where they can then be deployed to a live production environment by the operations team.
-It’s an answer to the problem of poor visibility and communication between dev and business teams.
+usually means a developer's changes to an application are automatically bug tested and uploaded to a repository (like GitHub or a container registry), where they can then be deployed to a live production environment by the operations team.
+It's an answer to the problem of poor visibility and communication between dev and business teams.
 To that end, the purpose of continuous delivery is to ensure that it takes minimal effort to deploy new code.
 --
 ## /CONTINUOUS DEPLOYMENT
-Continuous deployment (the other possible "CD") can refer to automatically releasing a developer’s changes from the repository to production, where it is usable by customers.
+Continuous deployment (the other possible "CD") can refer to automatically releasing a developer's changes from the repository to production, where it is usable by customers.
 It addresses the problem of overloading operations teams with manual processes that slow down app delivery.
 It builds on the benefits of continuous delivery by automating the next stage in the pipeline.
 --
 ![Alt text](https://www.redhat.com/rhdc/managed-files/styles/wysiwyg_full_width/private/ci-cd-flow-desktop.png?itok=NNRD1Zj0)
 --